Travel: Charlottefield, with its outdoor wood-fired bath, is Atholl Estates' newest and cosiest self-catering cottage

-Travel: Charlottefield, complete with outdoor wood-fired bath, is Atholl Estates' newest self-catering cottage
+Travel: Charlottefield, complete with outdoor wood-fired bath, is Atholl Estates' dreamy new self-catering cottage

 “Are we here?” my designated driver asked, as we wound up the path.